 With Adobe Photoshop Lightroom on the web, you can easily access, organize, and share your photos.
 Adobe Photoshop Lightroom on the web also allows you to edit photos, including cropping, making adjustments, and applying presets.

-The first window that opens is the All Photos view.
+Click the My Photos icon to open the All Photos view.
 This view is a timeline-based view of all the photos in all your albums that you created in Adobe Photoshop Lightroom for mobile, desktop, or web.

 Use the search bar to search your photos using keywords.
 You can also filter your media files based on star ratings, flags, and file type (photos or videos).
 Click to do so.
-You can also choose to sort your photos by capture date or relevancy by clicking .

 You can view all the photos in an album using the grid view.
 Click an album to view its photos in the grid view.

 You can search photos using keywords in the search bar at the top panel of the screen.
 You can also filter photos by clicking .
-To upload more photos, create a slideshow, and share an album, click the respective option given in the top panel of the screen.

 The Loupe view is the window where you perform most of your actions on a photo.
 In addition to modifying the photo, you can set a flag, like, star rate, and add comments.